 5. Too Much Or No Fertilizer

 Overfertilization can kill your plant and insufficient fertilization with not give it the additional nutrient boost that it requires to grow and stay healthy.
 Too much fertilizer can make the leaves soft and the plant may wilt even if you are watering it well.
-If the leaves of your
+If the leaves of your plant become pale and small, it is not getting enough fertilizer.

 Note: Avoid changing the plants’ location regularly.
 They take time to get used to their surroundings and changing their location can cause stress.